 Personalize a faux leather tote bag with layered iron-on vinyl for a classy look on a budget!
 And you can download and use my layered iron on vinyl design for free!

-Today we’re embellishing tote bags with layered iron on vinyl!
+Today we’re embellishing tote bags with personalized designs!
+You can use Cricut Infusible Ink to make awesome totebags, but for this tutorial we’re going to layer iron-on vinyl!
 You can do this using a Cricut to cut out the vinyl and a Cricut EasyPress to iron it on your tote bag.
 Tote bags are SO easy to personalize thanks to the Cricut, and they make great gifts, too.

 I’ve also created two designs for the tote bag.
 You’re welcome to use both for your own bags — you’ll find them in my resource library (get the password by signing up at the bottom of this page).

 If you need ideas for your own crafty totebag, here are some popular crafty sayings you could put on:

 - She believed she could craft so she did

 - The desire to create is one of the deepest yearnings of the human soul.

 - Crafting is the answer — who cares what the question is

 - Classy and crafty